 By Dan Beaty

-Any thinking person must face the failure of Christianity to truly make a difference in today’s world.
-Believers themselves struggle daily with many of the same problems that their neighbors have.
+Any thinking person must admit that Christianity could make a greater difference in today’s world.
+Many believers themselves struggle daily with the same problems that their neighbors have.
 What follows is the inability to present the reality of God to others in an effective manner, for our own doubts become evident when we are challenged.
 After nearly 2000 years the dangerous memory of the historic Jesus and His revolutionary band of followers continues to haunt us.
 How did they undauntingly face the tremendous opposition of both the religious and political leaders of their day?
 How did they continue to multiply even though any new convert knew that death was a possible consequence?
 How did they possess the power to witness to His resurrection so courageously and convincingly?

 Today, a great effort is in progress to rediscover the power and purpose of the early church, and to recapture the love, excitement and joy they knew.
 This effort is coming about because of a great sense of need and dissatisfaction within the Christian community.
 But even more importantly it is happening because of the dealing of God and the time He has planned for His people.

 Are we to simply complacently wait for His return, when He will correct all wrongs?
 Or are we to diligently prepare for what He has determined to bring to the earth?
 It is the former attitude of idle waiting that has brought us to this place of dire spiritual need, which is also in direct disobedience to His Word.
 These are days of repenting and returning to His will for us, and thankfully He is bringing us new and exciting direction as a result!